kivy/kivy/doc/sources/tutorials/pong.rst

 The last two sections we add look pretty similar.
 Each of them adds a Label widget as a child widget to the ``PongGame`` widget.
-For now the text on both of them is just set to *"0"*.
+For now, the text on both of them is just set to *"0"*.
 We'll hook that up to the actual score once we have the logic implemented, but the labels already look good since we set a bigger font_size, and positioned them relatively